-Interns in child psychology are required to maintain approximately 16 hours per week of direct patient contact through the year.
-Typically, interns spend 18 hours per week in a variety of clinical activities.
-Other clinical learning experiences include participation in teams, observation of supervisors and co-therapy.
+Interns are required to maintain approximately 16 to 20 hours of direct patient contact per week throughout the year.
+Other clinical learning experiences include participation in interdisciplinary and multidisciplinary team discussions, observation of supervisors, and co-therapy.

-Interns spend approximately half of their time in pediatric psychology and one-third of their time in outpatient services doing psychological evaluations.
-Psychological assessment may consist of a functional analysis of behavior, developmental or intellectual evaluation, general psychological assessment, structured family interview, or other procedures deemed appropriate by the psychologist for answering the referral question.
+Psychological assessment may consist of a functional analysis of behavior, formal developmental or cognitive testing, clinical diagnostic assessment, structured interviews, or other procedures deemed appropriate by the psychologist for gathering clinical information and answering the referral question.
 Psychologists might perform assessments in the context of gathering information on their own cases, in response to requests by members of another discipline such as psychiatry or social work, or in response to requests for a consult by medical personnel in the hospital or an outside agency already treating the child.

-Interns are encouraged to distribute their therapy activities across all service units.
-A typical weekly caseload might include two to three hours a week of work with a child and his family on the interns’ major rotations (C\L, Partial Hospitalization, and Optional Rotation), several hours of outpatient therapy with children, adolescents or families, an outpatient intake; and one or two hours of group work.
-The form and focus of treatment (child, family, parent, or some combination) is determined by the intern and her supervisor after consideration of diagnostic input, the scientific literature, conference recommendations, and patient/family needs and resources.
+Psychological intervention is distributed across all service units and a wide variety of treatment settings.
+A typical weekly caseload might include four to eight hours a week of work with a child and his/her family on the interns’ rotation, six to eight hours of outpatient therapy with children, adolescents or families, an outpatient diagnostic evaluation; and one or two hours of group therapy.
+The form and focus of treatment (child, family, parent, or some combination) is determined by the intern and their supervisor after consideration of diagnostic input, the scientific literature, conference recommendations, and patient/family needs and resources.

-8 hours in Outpatient Services (Intake, Diagnostics, and Treatment)
+6-8 direct clinical hours in Outpatient Services (Intake, Diagnostics, and Treatment

-4-6 hours on the Testing Service (only during their Partial Hospital Rotation)
+4-6 direct clinical hours on the Testing Service (completed during choice rotation blocks)

 1 hour Testing Service